nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Nevada Civil Court Records?

 Nevada civil court records provide relevant information pertaining to civil court proceedings within the state’s jurisdiction.
 These documents include notices, orders, motions, docket entries, calendars, minutes, or other related information.
-Following the establishment of the Nevada Court Administrative Policy (Part VII), court records are public records and may be accessed, viewed, and copied by the public upon request except where rendered confidential by statute or court rule.
+Under the Nevada Court Administrative Policy (Part VII), court records are public records and may be accessed, viewed, and copied by the public upon request except where rendered confidential by statute or court rule.

 Who can access Civil Court Records in the State of Nevada?

-Members of the public have the right to inspect, view, and copy most civil court records in the state.
+Members of the public may inspect, view, and copy most civil court records in the state.
 The clerk of the court serves as the official custodian of court records, tasked with responding to all case-related requests rendered within the court’s jurisdiction.

 What information is contained in a Nevada Civil Court Record?